Tecumseh, Shawnee War Chief (1768-1813)

 In late 1811, Harrison moved on Tippecanoe with 1000 men while Tecumseh was away raising support for the Confederacy.
 The Prophet arranged to meet Harrison the next day but in night attacked Harrison’s camp.
 Harrison’s men attacked the village in the Battle of Tippecanoe, drove out the villagers and burned down the town.

 When the War of 1812 was declared, He and his followers were firmly on the side of the British.
-He joined British Major-General Sir Isaac Brock in the successful and strategic important siege of Detroit.
+He joined British Major-General Sir Isaac Brock in the successful and strategically important siege of Detroit.

 Battle of the Thames